electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/battery/batterysystem/_index.md

 weight: 3
 ---

-Today this is most typical achived with the Cell2Module technology.
-Where cells are grouped in to modules that again are grouped in to a battery system.
+Today this is most typically achieved with the Cell2Module technology.
+Where cells are grouped into modules that again are grouped into a battery system.

-In the future we will see cars witn Cell2Pack technologies where cells are put directly in to packs and even Cell2Car technology where cell are put directly in to the car.
+In the future, we will see cars with Cell2Pack technologies where cells are put directly into packs and even Cell2Car technology where cells are put directly into the car.
 More about that later

-Typical a battery pack consist of modules that consist of serveral cells.
+Typical a battery pack consists of modules that consist of several cells.

 ## Modules